-You may have come across the term "short covering" in the stock market and wondered what it means.
-Maybe you saw a stock suddenly rise rapidly and heard someone say, "Oh, that’s because of short covering!"
-But, what exactly is short covering?
-In this article, we'll simplify this market concept and explain how it works.
+You may have come across the term “short covering” in the stock market and wondered about the meaning of short covering.
+At times, you might notice a stock rising sharply and hear someone attribute the movement to short covering.
+But what exactly does this mean?
+In this article, we will simplify this market concept and explain how it works.

 - What is short covering?